Wouldn’t it be great to work from home? How about a cozy café?

 Of course, the success of remote working comes down to good planning and organization.
 Here’s a breakdown of Spreaker’s own process:

-Apps like Slack and Google Hangouts have been a godsend to keeping the communication open.
+Apps like Slack and Google Meet have been a godsend to keeping the communication open.
 The development team has been able to manage their work successfully with Trello, and the marketing side with social media managing apps like Buffer.
 Two weekly meetings are also held every Monday and Friday with the whole company, where we go over the goals of the week and report our progress.

 We do what we can to get together, too, to work in groups of 2 or more when we can, traveling to each other’s cities.
 A great example of that are our yearly Spreaker retreats, where we focus not only on company growth, but on our relationships to each other as a team as well.

 Overall, it’s a rewarding experience.
 Motivation and enthusiasm are musts when it comes to telecommuting, and it’s refreshing to find yourself in a team that encompasses those traits and could pull off this still new way of working together.
-I couldn’t have asked for better.

 But what do you think?
 With all those pros and cons listed above, do you think that remote working is something your company could pull off, or work with?
 Let us know!